Mellanox/ufm_sdk_3.0/plugins/SLURM-Integration/README.md

         Set ufm_server=<ufm_host_name>, recommended to use the host name and not host IP.
         Set auth_type=kerberos_auth.
         Set principal_name=<your_principal_name>; retrieve it using the klist command.
-        If you used the user principal to obtain the TGT, set principal_pass=<your_principal_password>; otherwise, leave it empty.

 Deployment